kattlo/kattlo-cli/examples/README.md

   --directory='topic/02_create_patch_partitions'
 ```

-- Create a topics and patch to increase the replication factor
+- Create a topic and patch to increase the replication factor

 ```bash
 kattlo \